MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Plan_Designer.md

 27. On the **Command bar**, select the **Save** icon to save your app.
 28. Close your **Browser** tab to return to **Design Planner**. (*Notice the button under your app has changed from create to edit.*)

+> [[!NOTE]
-**Note:** If you want to repeat the above steps, you can create and modify the Equipment Management app as well.
+> If you want to repeat the above steps, you can create and modify the Equipment Management app as well.

 ## Task 3: Create the suggested flow